 The Fair Pass Policy (FPP) is enforced for this championship.
 For more info about the FPP SEE HERE

 4.6 Warning system

-A warning system will be used to advise drivers of better conduct during future races.
+A warning system can be used to advise drivers of better conduct during future races.
 In the event of racing incidents which are considered not severe enough for a penalty by the Race Steward, drivers can be given a warning which includes strong advice as to how to conduct their driving in future.
 Once the offending driver is given a third warning, the offending driver will automatically receive a penalty for the race the final warning was issued for.